-I have worked across government, the community sector and academia both in Australia and the United Kingdom.
-I have previously worked as an advisor for the South Australian Government.
+Jonathon has worked across government, the community sector and academia both in Australia and the United Kingdom.
+He is currently an executive within a large community services NGO.

-Drawing on this research within a community services and public policy setting, I have an interest and research expertise in:
+Drawing on this research within a community services and social policy setting, he has an interest and research expertise in:

 - Community development and capacity building

 - Homelessness, domestic violence, and out of home care

 - Peer work and lived experience